AlexAs33/I.Web_P1_GitRace/REPORT.md

 4. **Adapted HellControllerUnitTests:**
     - Updated the unit tests to provide a messageSource when creating both controllers.
     - Added null as default for the lang, to keep the test with their original behaviour.
+5. **Created HelloControllerI18nTests and HelloApiControllerI18nTests:**
+    - Implemented tests to verify that the default language is english and if we specify the language that we want, the web translate the message to the language required.
+    - Implemented test to verify that if the user puts an unsupported language, the message appears with the default language, and it doesn't produce any error.

 ## Technical Decisions
 1. **Internationalization (i18n):**